KxSystems/docs/docs/kb/http.md

 ### Request Handling

-HTTP request handling can customized by using the following callbacks:
+HTTP request handling is customized by using the following callbacks:

 * [.z.ph](../ref/dotz.md#zph-http-get) for HTTP GET
 * [.z.pp](../ref/dotz.md##zpp-http-post) for HTTP POST